Recruiter-Joe/Recruiter-Joe.github.io/cv.md

 guides for hiring managers, templates for employee outreach, selling equity, and closing strategies

 ### Kofi Group, Houston, TX July 2018 - June 2021
-A boutique recruitment agency focused on VC-backed startups
+<em> A boutique recruitment agency focused on VC-backed startups </em>

 ### Senior Executive Recruiter/ Recruiting Manager
 Recruited as Kofi Group’s founding recruiter for the SF/Bay Area.
 Starting from no presence and no book of